akariumfish/miniSim/README.md

 Once the program is launched :
 Click on the FS button then on the OP button on top right of the screen .
-Click on 'blue.sdata' in the new windows - wait a little for loading - .
+Click on any sdata file in the new windows - wait a little for loading - .
 Press h .
 To quit hit ESC.